dfelinto/blender-manual/manual/interface/annotate_tool.rst

    Determines where the annotations are drawn.

    :3D Cursor:
+      Only available in the 3D Viewport.
+The new annotations become part of the 3D scene;
-      Draw annotations on an imaginary plane that goes through the :doc:`/editors/3dview/3d_cursor` and is aligned to your view.
+      they're drawn on an imaginary plane that goes through the :doc:`/editors/3dview/3d_cursor` and is aligned to your view.
-   :View:
-      Draw annotations in screen space rather than 3D space;
-      meaning the annotations will stay on the same position in the screen, even when the view moves or rotates.
    :Surface:
+      Only available in the 3D Viewport.
+The new annotations become part of the 3D scene;
-      Draw annotations on the surface of the object under the mouse.
+      they're drawn onto the surface of the object under the mouse.
+If there is no surface, you get the same behavior as *3D Cursor*.
    :Image:
+      Only available in 2D editors such as the :doc:`Image Editor </editors/image/introduction>`.
-      Draw annotations in same space as the image/preview/nodes meaning as you zoom in or out the annotations stay the same size relative to the zoom factor.
+      The annotations become part of the 2D space, meaning their position and size change as you pan and zoom in the editor.
+   :View:
+      The new annotations are 2D and get stuck to the screen.
+They keep the same position, rotation and size no matter how you pan, orbit or zoom in the editor.

 Stabilize Stroke
    Helps to reduce jitter of the strokes while drawing by delaying and correcting the location of points.